BrianV1981/arma3mercenaries_sector_control/README.md

                     """"       ---.....   ___....----
 </details>

-  ## Enhanced Sector Control Respawn Management Scripts
+  ## Sector Control Respawn Management Scripts

   These scripts are designed to dynamically manage respawn points in Arma 3 based on sector control.
 Each script offers a different configuration for how respawn points are handled depending on which faction controls a sector.
 The scripts are: